 - Ensure that you have associated the SNMP/WMI/CLI Credentials to the device.

-- Click Add Monitors > Select the required Process Monitors and click Add Monitors at the top of the page to get these monitors associated to the device.
+- Click Add Monitor, select the required Process Monitors and click Add at the bottom of the page to get these monitors associated to the device.

 Note: The polling interval cannot be set at single monitor level.
 This value is same as the polling interval of the device.